 Gwenda Stewart, a celebrated racecar driver, took the wheel of this remarkable car in the 1934 Monte Carlo Rally, adding an unforgettable chapter to its legacy.
 To delve deeper into Gwenda's extraordinary journey, explore our blog post: "Gwenda Stewart-Hawkes: Ambulance Driver to Speed Queen."

-Derby's early models, featuring motorcycle V-twin and Chapuis-Dornier four-cylinder engines, set the stage for their later advancements.
-The L2 of 1931 and the L8 of 1933 were notable for showcasing front-wheel drive technology, with the latter boasting an 11 CV, 2-liter V8 motor—a bold departure during an era when such cars were not the norm.
+Derby's early models featured motorcycle V-twin and Chapuis-Dornier four-cylinder engines that set the stage for their later advancements.
+The L2 of 1931 and the L8 of 1933 were notable for showcasing front-wheel drive technology, with the latter boasting an 11 CV, 2-liter V8 motor— a bold setup during an era when such cars were not the norm.
+Despite their ventures into luxury front-wheel-drive V8s, market challenges prompted Derby to cease car production in 1936.
+Their meticulously crafted vehicles, although triumphant in specialized engine classes, faced stiff competition from high-volume production cars.

 Become an archive member for exclusive access to photos, videos and historical documents about the museum's car collection.